Polymeric immunoglobulin receptor: Secretory component

+During transcytosis, the ectodomain part of pIgR, the secretory component, is attached to the pIg ligand and later cleaved with the ligand to form fully functioning secreted pIg.

 Function

 Polymeric immunoglobulin receptor is responsible for transcytosis of soluble dimeric IgA, pentameric IgM, and immune complexes from the basolateral to the apical mucosal epithelial cell surface. pIgR has a strong specificity to polymeric immunoglobulins and is not responsive to monomeric immunoglobulin.
 The ligand’s J-chain is responsible for the binding of pIgR to its ligand.

 Transcytosis

+The process of transporting polymeric immunoglobulins from the basolateral to apical side, known as transcytosis, is composed of several distinct steps.
+Transcytosis is initiated by either the binding of polymeric Ig (dimeric IgA or pentameric IgM) to the receptor or the phosphorylation of Ser-664 residue of the receptor.
+The internalization of both free and pIg-bound pIgR is mediated by clathrin coating.
+The internalized receptor is transported to basolateral early endosomes.
+The following step of transporting the pIgR across the cell (through tubulo-vesicular compartments to apical recycling endosome) is dependent on microtubules.
+When pIgR reaches the apical membrane, proteolytic cleavage generates either a free secretory component or a secretory component–pIg complex, which is released to the apical lumen.
+Cleavage occurs at the junction of the transmembrane region of the receptor and domain 5.
+The responsible proteolytic enzyme on the apical surface has not been identified, but may be a serine protease.

 The diagram represents the process of transcytosis of dimeric IgA / free polymeric immunoglobulin receptor from the basolateral to apical side of a mucosal epithelial cell.